pandoraboxchain/token/docs/multisigwallet.md

 ### `From this moment all token mining and transferring features can started thru multisig wallet only`

-## Submit a first transaction and mint required a amount of tokens
+## Submit a first transaction and mint required amount of tokens

 ```js
 let transactionId = wallet.submitTransaction(pan.address, 0, pan.contract.mint.getData(wallet.address, 5000000), { from: accounts[0] });